 The Virginia Research Investment Committee shall determine whether the requested exclusion from disclosure is necessary to protect the trade secrets, financial information, or research-related information of the party to the application.
-The Committee shall make a written determination of the nature and scope of the protection to be afforded by it under this subdivision. - 29.
-Proprietary information, voluntarily provided by a private business pursuant to a promise of confidentiality from a public body, used by the public body for a solar services agreement, where disclosure of such information would (i) reveal (a) trade secrets of the private business as defined in the Uniform Trade Secrets Act (§ 59.1-336 et seq.); (b) financial information of the private business, including balance sheets and financial statements, that are not generally available to the public through regulatory disclosure or otherwise; or (c) other information submitted by the private business and (ii) adversely affect the financial interest or bargaining position of the public body or private business.
+The Committee shall make a written determination of the nature and scope of the protection to be afforded by it under this subdivision.

+29. Proprietary information, voluntarily provided by a private business pursuant to a promise of confidentiality from a public body, used by the public body for a solar services agreement, where disclosure of such information would (i) reveal (a) trade secrets of the private business; (b) financial information of the private business, including balance sheets and financial statements, that are not generally available to the public through regulatory disclosure or otherwise; or (c) other information submitted by the private business and (ii) adversely affect the financial interest or bargaining position of the public body or private business.

-In order for the information specified in clauses (i) (a), (b), and (c) to be excluded from the provisions of this chapter, the private business shall make a written request to the public body:
+In order for the information specified in clauses (i)

-- a.
-Invoking such exclusion upon submission of the data or other materials for which protection from disclosure is sought; - b.
+- (a), (b), and (c) to be excluded from the provisions of this chapter, the private business shall make a written request to the public body: - Invoking such exclusion upon submission of the data or other materials for which protection from disclosure is sought; - b.
 Identifying with specificity the data or other materials for which protection is sought; and - c.
 Stating the reasons why protection is necessary. - 30.
 Information contained in engineering and construction drawings and plans submitted for the sole purpose of complying with the Building Code in obtaining a building permit if disclosure of such information would identify specific trade secrets or other information that would be harmful to the competitive position of the owner or lessee.
 However, such information shall be exempt only until the building is completed.
-Information relating to the safety or environmental soundness of any building shall not be exempt from disclosure.

-31. Trade secrets, as defined in the Uniform Trade Secrets Act (§ 59.1-336 et seq.), including, but not limited to, financial information, including balance sheets and financial statements that are not generally available to the public through regulatory disclosure or otherwise, and revenue and cost projections supplied by a private or nongovernmental entity to the Virginia Department of Transportation for the purpose of an audit, special investigation, or any study requested by the Virginia Department of Transportation in accordance with law.
+Information relating to the safety or environmental soundness of any building shall not be exempt from disclosure. - 31.
+Trade secrets, , including, but not limited to, financial information, including balance sheets and financial statements that are not generally available to the public through regulatory disclosure or otherwise, and revenue and cost projections supplied by a private or nongovernmental entity to the Virginia Department of Transportation for the purpose of an audit, special investigation, or any study requested by the Virginia Department of Transportation in accordance with law.